brennanbrown/rewild/src/practices/index.md

 This library gathers exercises and prompts that invite you to write with your environments, rewild your approach to process, and attend to relationships between place, body, and language.

-Below youll find practices drawn from the framework in this project.
+Below you'll find practices drawn from the framework in this project.
 Each one includes access notes, steps, reflection questions, and theory roots.

 {% if collections.practices %}
 <ul class="practice-list">